 The medical marijuana law in New Jersey remains complicated.
-It has been over ten years since Governor Jon Corzine made medicinal weed legal on his final day in office.
+It is over ten years since Governor Jon Corzine made MMJ legal on his final day in office.
 On that day – January 18, 2010 – Corzine signed the Compassionate Use Medical Marijuana Act into law.
 It allowed medical cannabis for individuals with one of a select group of illnesses.

 In 2011, the state had the strictest medical marijuana law of the 16 states that had legalized pot back then.
-The first dispensary didn’t open in New Jersey until December 2012.
-There are now just seven dispensaries, though more will probably open in 2020.
+The first dispensary didn’t exist in New Jersey until December 2012.
+There are now 11 dispensaries, and more will likely open in the next few years.
 In 2017, the state’s Medicinal Marijuana Review Panel increased the list of qualifying conditions.

 There are still issues regarding sales tax, and negotiations to legalize weed recreationally are ongoing.
 However, legislative gridlock seems sure to keep things on hold for several more years.
 At least it is slightly easier to get an MMJ card in New Jersey, and this guide shows you how.

-Before we begin, it is essential to note that patients must be at least 18 years of age and have proof of ID, which shows they are a New Jersey resident.
+Before we begin, it is essential to note that only patients aged 18+ years of age may apply.
+You must also have proof of ID, which shows you are a New Jersey resident.
 Minors can also attain an MMJ card.
 They need a designated legal guardian and written confirmation from a pediatrician and a psychiatrist.
-You also need to have one of the qualifying conditions listed a little later on.
+Applicants also need to have one of the qualifying conditions listed a little later on.

 Step 1 – Visit a Physician